aidsrentfree/aidsrentfree.github.io/docs/module-repository.md

 - [Light Novel](#light-novel) - *Japanese young adult novels.*
 - [Text Game](#text-game) - *Text-based computer games, usually NSFW.*
 - [Web Fiction](#web-fiction) - *Another generic term for any written fiction that is first uploaded and intended to be consumed on or through the internet.*
+- [Scripts](#Scripts) - *Text versions of dialog and actions in media, to then be used as a guideline for TVs, films, and other performance media.*

 ***